WeAreWizards/blog/content/articles/flow-and-typescript-1.md

 The only official files we found are part of flow itself: [https://github.com/facebook/flow/blob/master/lib/react.js](https://github.com/facebook/flow/blob/ed8f3d136d3432651fd39544d7ca40244a7423c2/lib/react.js) and hasn't been updated yet to 0.14.

-While this conclusion sounds overly critical, we really like the idea behind Flow and hope that its community get larger.
-We are also on the fence of adding it in the product we are working on.
+While this conclusion sounds overly critical, we really like the idea behind Flow and hope that its community gets larger.
+We are on the fence for using Flow in the product we are working on.

 We are going to work on the TypeScript article soon and the article should be available in a couple of weeks.
 In the meantime, if you are using Flow (or used it and gave up), we want your opinions!